-In order to raise awareness of business sector during the period of September- December LCID coordinated informative supervision on 38 849 facilities in order to prevent the violation of Covid-19 recommendation at the workplaces and protect the rules of isolation and quarantine by economic sector.
+In order to raise awareness of business sector during the period of September- December LCID coordinated informative supervision on 42 150 facilities in order to prevent the violation of Covid-19 recommendation at the workplaces and protect the rules of isolation and quarantine by economic sector.

-After proactive inspections and a number of awareness rising activities LCID started planned inspections, which is containing sanction mechanism under the regulations.
-114 because of the violation of the norms.
+After proactive inspections and a number of awareness rising activities in order to support effective enforcement of the COVID-19 Recomendations LCID started planned inspections, which contains sanction mechanism under the regulations.
+114 facilities were fined because of the violation of the norms.

 How many people have been injured or died at the workplace in 2020?
 Which sectors are the most dangerous to work in (in 2019 it was mining and construction – does this remain true?)